jjoschyy/W1Direct/readme.md

 ## Prerequisites
 ### Kernel modules
-On Rasberry Pi, the following steps are required:
+On Rasberry Pi the following steps load the required modules:
 - Comment out <b>i2c-dev</b> and <b>i2c-bcm2708</b> inside /etc/modprobe.d/raspi-blacklist.conf
-- Add to "/etc/modules" i2c-dev
+- Add to <b>/etc/modules</b> i2c-dev
-- Add to "/etc/modules" i2c-bcm2708
+- Add to <b>/etc/modules</b> i2c-bcm2708
 - Reboot your system

-### Check if your masters can be found on I2C
+### Check if your masters can be found
 Using <b>i2cdetect</b>, the addresses of all DS2482 should be shown:
  - i2cdetect -y 0
  - i2cdetect -y 1

 ## Install the package
 Because the package is written in C++, it has to be compiled first.
-To get this working, install:
+This requires to install:
  - node-gyp (npm install -g node-gyp)
  - python (v2.7 recommended)
  - make